 - Brief statement of organization history and competence for this project.

-If your LOI is approved by the Board, you will be invited to submit a full proposal in the next grant cycle.
-Please submit by email; there is not an electronic form, but please respect the length limits listed in the guidelines–we’d like to keep it to 5 pages (plus budget).
+If your LOI is approved, you will be invited to submit a full proposal in the next grant cycle.
+Please submit by email; there is no electronic form, but please respect the length limits listed in the guidelines– 5 pages (including budget).
+Submit together in one PDF.

 Communication: You are welcome to call the Foundation at any time during the application process.
 In fact, it is encouraged so we can work together toward a successful project.
 FFA may request a site visit, presentation to the board or invite further conversation during the grant period.
 Our goal is to support your success.
 You may also send the proposal in advance of the deadline for some preliminary feedback.

 Note to returning grantees: If you have previously received a grant from FFA, we know you.
 You do not need to submit an LOI unless the proposal is for a significantly different project.
 You may be invited to use the short reapplication form and do not need to attach 990 and IRS determination letters.
 Click here for short reapplication form.

 Proposals are due on September 15 and March 15.
 Letters of intent at least two weeks before these dates.